scharney/rrlrater/README.md

 # Lensrater

 Application for quickly classifying images.
+This application is for RR Lyrae.

 ## Installation

-First, `pip3 install pyqt5` - the dependency can't at this stage be installed via setuptools.
+First, `conda install conda-forge::pyqt` - the dependency can't at this stage be installed via setuptools.
 Then:

 `python setup.py install`